CodeSyries/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called lists.h
 Don’t forget to push your header file
 All your header files should be include guarded
-Tasks:
-0. Print list
-to
-14. Find the loop